Vivek2k29/Enhanced-Digital-Intelligence-For-Tailored-Emails-And-Handling/README.md

 # ✉️ AI Email Generator

-An AI-powered Email Generator built using **Spring Boot**, **React**, and **Gemini OpenAPI**, designed to help users automatically generate professional, multilingual email responses, analyze tone and sentiment, and extract key information from any email input.
+An AI-powered Email Generator built using **Spring Boot**, **React**, and **Gemini API**, designed to help users automatically generate professional, multilingual email responses, analyze tone and sentiment, and extract key information from any email input.

 ## 🚀 Features